Cryptocurrency analyst, Saxo Bank Group

 Last Wednesday, Bitcoin saw violent price action.
 The price fell by 4% in one hour only to rise 6% in the following hour, highlighting the fact that cryptocurrencies are highly volatile.
 However, Bitcoin remains rangebound in the $6,000-6,800 range.
-Coinbase announces new token listing policy

 On Tuesday of this week, one of the largest cryptocurrency exchanges in the world (and the largest in the US) announced a new policy that will allow digital asset projects to apply for a listing on Coinbase.
 After review of the application, Coinbase will decide on whether to list the token and in what jurisdictions.
 The company hopes this new policy will improve the speed at which new tokens are listed.
 This will increase the number of assets in which new users can invest, allowing users to invest in nominally cheaper alt coin projects that could decrease demand for Bitcoin and Ethereum.
 Coinbase is considered an entry point for new retail investors to the emerging sector.
-Google removes crypto ad ban

 The tech giant has updated its financial products and services policy to "allow regulated cryptocurrency exchanges to advertise in the United States and Japan" starting in October.
 Advertisers must apply for certification from Google and prove that they are regulated within the specific country.
 This is a reversal of an earlier policy banning all crypto-related advertising.
 Regulated exchanges in the US and Japan can expect an increase in revenue, as well as increasing exposure to the segment of new retail investors who contributed last year’s bull run.